-The Scheduled Dates are calculated based off User Estimated, Actual and Fixed Dates.
+The Scheduled Dates are calculated based on User Estimated, Actual and Fixed Dates.
 If none of these date types exist for a task, then the Scheduled Dates are calculated based on the Predicted Start or Target Start Date, whichever is earlier.

 One of the philosophical tenets of Accelo is that the people actually doing the work are in the best position to know the reality on the ground.
 User Estimated dates allows your team members to update their Tasks with the dates which they expect work to actually begin or end, not simply based on pre-set dependencies or Planned Dates.
 These dates will also update your team's schedule, re-allocating budgeted time based on the available dates.
 User Estimated dates can be controlled and disabled by the Project's Level of Editing

 The Project Schedule offers a quick and visual tool for staying on top of these complex schedules by incorporating these dates for a comprehensive overview of your Project's schedule.
-To do that, each line of the schedule includes the time frame which that work is expected to occur, offering insight into where potential scheduling issues may occur.
+To do that, each line of the schedule includes the time frame in which that work is expected to occur, offering insight into where potential scheduling issues may occur.

 Each date is shown using a special format:

 Dotted Outline: Target Dates